This list of those to whom we owe expressions of gratitude will be regularly updated.

 - Anne Gantzel Højslund, historian, for kindly having proof read ocr scans of several articles from Meddelelser fra Thorvaldsens Museum.

-- Karen Jelved, ph.d., English, for kindly offering her help in revising translations of abstracts, and for the translation of the Chronology and certain commentaries.
+- Karen Jelved, ph.d., English, for kindly offering her help in translations of abstracts, commentaries and the Chronology.

 - Finn Gredal Jensen, senior editor at The Danish Society for Language and Literature, for his kind help in estimating the time needed to transcribe several newly found not transcribed documents.